-During the second quarter of 2020, the oil and gas industry continued to be significantly impacted by a reduction to global demand caused by the coronavirus ("COVID-19") pandemic, and uncertainty surrounding production level decisions amongst OPEC+ members.
-Global commodity prices fell sharply in mid-March, and conditions continued to deteriorate throughout the second quarter of 2020, resulting in production shut-ins and reduced drilling and completion activity in all major basins in North America.
-CES' Q2 2020 financial results included herein demonstrate our resiliency in a rapidly changing, unprecedented and difficult market, with our emphasis on established financial goals comprised of balance sheet strength, ample liquidity, working capital optimization and cost structure rationalization.
-Despite the challenges presented by the current economic environment, CES' overall liquidity position and balance sheet strength improved in the second quarter, as the Company once again displayed its defensible business model and counter cyclical balance sheet at low points of the cycle.
-The net draw on the Senior Facility declined by \$92.6 million from a net draw of \$92.9 million as at March 31, 2020 to \$0.3 million as at June 30, 2020, driven by strong cash flow generation achieved through a combination of working capital harvest, continued inventory management and cost containment measures.
+During the third quarter of 2020, the oil and gas industry continued to be significantly impacted by a reduction to global demand caused by the coronavirus ("COVID-19") pandemic.
+Global commodity prices fell sharply in mid-March, and conditions continued to deteriorate throughout the second quarter of 2020, resulting in temporary production shut-ins and reduced drilling and completion activity in all major basins in North America.
+CES' Q3 2020 financial results included herein demonstrate our resiliency in a rapidly changing, unprecedented and difficult market, along with our emphasis on established financial goals comprised of balance sheet strength, ample liquidity, working capital optimization and cost structure rationalization.
+Despite the challenges presented by the current economic environment, CES' overall liquidity position and balance sheet strength continued to improve in the third quarter, as the Company once again displayed its defensible business model and counter cyclical balance sheet at low points of the cycle.
+CES exited the quarter with a net cash position of \$29.4 million and an undrawn Senior Facility with full availability of \$236.7 million, driven by strong cash flow generation achieved through a combination of working capital harvest, continued inventory management and cost containment measures.
+Demonstrating the Company's disciplined approach to protecting its balance sheet through the downturn, CES has been able to reduce Total Debt, net of cash from \$426.6 million at March 31, 2020 to \$292.4 million at September 30, 2020, of which \$289.0 million relates to the Company's Senior Notes which don't mature until October 21, 2024.